qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/support.rst

 A lot of the development buzz will be spoken on IRC.

 There is a **#qgis** channel on freenode.net.
-You can also use a web interface: http://webchat.freenode.net/?channels=#qgis If you missed a discussion on IRC, not a problem!
+You can also use a web interface: https://webchat.freenode.net/?channels=#qgis If you missed a discussion on IRC, not a problem!
 We log all discussion, so you can easily catch up.
 Just go to https://qgis.org/irclogs.

+There is also a **#qgis** channel on libera.chat.
+You can use a web interface too: https://web.libera.chat/?channels=#qgis